ByNoMeans/Bash-Prompt/README.md

 3. Virtual Environments
 4. Miscellaneous (General Convenience)

 Confused?
-Run `gitaliases`, `venvaliases`, `convenience`, or `prompthelp` to display more information about the aliases and prompt structure.
-Feel free to change the alias names.
+Run `gitaliases`, `venvaliases`, `convenience`, or `symbols` to display more information about the aliases and prompt structure.
+Feel free to change the alias names of certain git commands.

-For example, running `prompthelp` on an active Git-Bash terminal shows you the prompt structure of:
+For example, running `symbols` on an active Git-Bash terminal shows you the prompt structure of:
 ```bash
    First "[]"          Index status
    Second "[]"         Working tree status